Etudes and Variations on Nonlinear Dynamics and Chaos

 ★ Connection between orbit maps and fractals: Mandelbrot set

-See wiki articles about the Mandelbrot set. including this animation and the picture that clarifies why we call parts of Mandelbrot set n=1 continent, n=2 continent and so on.
+that clarifies why we call parts of Mandelbrot set n=1 continent, n=2 continent and so on.

 ★ Turbulent jets

 This topic is rich in applications, because there are no laminar jets in water or air.
-For a jet to be smooth (laminar), the viscosity of a fluid would have to be high or the Reynolds number Re otherwise low.
-Re = flow speed * size of an object or diameter of nozzle / kinematic viscosity coefficient ν.
-Fluid dynamics is complicated because, unlike many parts of physics, it is intrinsically nonlinear (with exception of classial acoustics, which treats sound waves as weak perturbations, and uses linearization)
+For a jet to be smooth (laminar), the viscosity of a fluid would have to be high, making the Reynolds number Re low: if we denote the flow speed as $U$ and the size of an object or diameter of the nozzle as $L$, then $$Re = \frac{U\,L}{\nu}$$ $\nu$ being the kinematic viscosity coefficient.

 Lack of superposition principle makes some hydrodynamical problems difficult.
 Enough so that Werner Heisenberg (story of Heisenberg's PhD in hydrodynamics) supposedly said that when he meets God he'll ask two questions, "Why quantum mechanics?" and "Why turbulence?”, and that God will have a good answer to the first question (more about fluids here).

 But some people loved it.
 In the beginning of 20th century, Theodore von Karman as a graduate student helped his office-mate in his PhD studies.
-The other student was tasked by a leading German aerodynamicist Ludvik Prandtl with experimentally measuring a steady wake behind a cylinder (like a bridge support in a streaming river), but could not obtain a steady flow no matter how much he perfected the experiment, getting really worried.
+The other student (Karl Hiementz) was tasked by a leading German aerodynamicist Ludwig Prandtl with experimentally measuring a steady wake behind a cylinder (like a bridge support in a streaming river), but could not obtain a steady flow no matter how much he perfected the experiment, getting really worried.
 It was a relief when von Karman proved that cyliders and other shapes do not produce steady wakes under nomal conditions.
 Instead, they periodically shed alternately rotating vortices, which form a stable configuration in the wake - a von Karman vortex street.
 Even a sphere, whose symmetry would not logically single out any planar arrangement, does something like this.

-It's like a bifurcation from a stable node to a period-2 cycle.
-At higher flow speeds, further period doublings and eventually chaos abruptly happens.
-We call that chaos fluid turbulence.
 Later, von Karman explained why Tacoma bridge collapsed in 1940: it was very slender and its twisting/bending modes were in resonance with the frequency of von Karman vortex shedding!
 It took a decade to convince professional architect societies that something as heavy and tough as a steel bridge can be destroyed just because air is flowing around it.
 Not a hurricane, just a strong wind.
 Architects started paying attention to aerodynamics and aeroelasticity (how an elastic body interacts with the air flow) and through progress in CFD (computational fluid dynamics), today our bridges and buildings do not collapse (because of wind).
 See, however, a fascinating and scary story about one famous high-rise building in NYC that was secretly reinforced, because it COULD have collapsed, causing sort-of domino effect (wiki article).

 As to the turbulent jets, we need to have a degree of control over their chaos.
 Sometimes not to decrease it but to enhance it.
 For instance, efficient burning of fuel that minimizes emission of harmful nitrogen and carbon compounds, requires very good mixing of fuel into the stream of air, to be injected into cylinders.
 Animation of jet simulation with DNS method (direct numerical simulation of Navier-Stokes equations describing fuild's motion), on a 0.6 billion points 2-D mesh.
 It shows the mixing region where ring-type instability first operates and later something like a von Karman vortex stret is seen along the edge of the stagnant, surrounding fluid.
 Jet flow gradually loses laminarity and becomes fully turbulent at distances exceeding 5-7 nozzle diameters.
 (That's a rule, no matter whether it's air or water, or two similarly dense gases or liquids, and independent of jet speed, turbulence manages to establish itself before the flow reached 10 muzzle diameters, after which the jet is a cone, and its profiles of speed as a function of perpendicular distance (radius) become self-similar.